 Which Type Of Annuity Has A Cash Value?

 An annuity with a cash value is called a “deferred annuity.”
 A deferred annuity is an investment product that allows an investor to make periodic payments or a lump sum payment to an insurance company in exchange for future income payments.
-The payments can be made over a specified period of time, such as several years, or they can be made over the investor’s lifetime.
+The payments can be made over a specified period, such as several years, or they can be made over the investor’s lifetime.

 Deferred annuities have a cash value because they accumulate a balance the investor can access before the income payments begin.
-This cash value is typically referred to as the “accumulation value” or “surrender value” of the annuity.
+This cash value is typically called the “accumulation value” or “surrender value” of the annuity.

 The accumulation value of a deferred annuity is the amount the investor has paid into the annuity plus any earnings accumulated on those payments.
 The surrender value is the amount the investor would receive if they cancel the annuity before the income payments begin.